-EVENTS: On November 20th, from 1:15 – 2:15 PM (EST) a high level event jointly organised by the United Nations Industrial Development Organization (UNIDO), the African Union Economic Development, Tourism, Trade, Industry, Mining (ETTIM), the African Union (AU) Permanent Observer Mission to the United Nations to mark the Africa Industialization Day 2023 will be held at the Permanent Observer Mission of the African Union to the United Nations.
+EVENTS: At UNHQ; On November 20th, from 1:15 – 2:15 pm (EST) a virtual event jointly organized by the United Nations Industrial Development Organization (UNIDO), the African Union Economic Development, Tourism, Trade, Industry, Mining (ETTIM), the African Union (AU) Permanent Observer Mission to the United Nations to mark the Africa Industrialization Day 2025 will be held at the Permanent Observer Mission of the African Union to the United Nations.
 The event will bring together representatives of African states, other Member States, regional entities, and partner organizations of the UN system supporting Africa’s sustainable development.
-It will consist of a few high-level statements and a buffet lunch.
-During the Africa Industrialization week 2023 in Cairo, Egypt from November 09th to November 15th.
-Participants had the opportunity to learn about the Economic Commission for Africa’s (ECA’s) impactful contribution to regional integration and trade initiatives in Africa.
-Through its Regional Integration and Trade Division (RITD), ECA showcased some of its new and existing strides toward reshaping Africa’s economic landscape.
-Get the AID2023 agenda programme!
+Watch the AID2025 Livestream!

 PODCASTS: Highlighting Africa’s renewed determination and commitment to Industrialization as one of the central pillars in attaining the continent’s economic growth and development goals as articulated in Agenda 2063 and Agenda 2030.
 Listen to the Audio-Podcasts!